elhassane1230/credit-scoring/README.md

-- **No data leakage.** Imputation, scaling and one-hot encoding live *inside* each sklearn `Pipeline`, so they are fit on training folds only and travel with the saved model — inference applies identical transforms.
+- **No data leakage.** Imputation, scaling and one-hot encoding live *inside* each sklearn `Pipeline`, so they are fit on training folds only and travel with the saved model, inference applies identical transforms.
 - **Threshold chosen on validation.** Under ~22% prevalence the default 0.5 is rarely optimal; the operating point is selected to maximise validation F1.
 - **Imbalance handled cost-sensitively** by default (class weights /